Business and Shareholder Litigation:

 - Partners disagree over the division of the profits.

 Company disputes often involve a breach of contract because so much business is done through contracts.
 These disputes can arise from contracts among co-founders or partners, with employees, with suppliers and service providers, and, of course, with clients and/or customers.
+Mr. Threadgill and Mr. Starry have experience in breach of contract litigation.
+They can assist you if you have been the victim of a contractual breach or have been accused of breaching a contract.

 Regardless of the underlying merits of a dispute, a business needs a seasoned litigator to navigate the Court system and achieve the best outcome in any suit which arises.
 If you are involved in a business disputed, or even anticipate a possible dispute, contact Moravcik Threadgill & Starry as soon as possible.